Growing up, I was always frustrated with my art classes…I could never get my pieces to look like my teacher said they “should.”

 Jan van Eyck.org – tons of great information and resources!

-Don’t forget to download your free unit study planner below.
+Don’t forget to download your free unit study planner from my store.
 You can use it with any study, for any age, as many times as you like!